-This roast pork tenderloin recipe is the answer to your cold nights.
-It's Paleo, Whole30, gluten-free, and dairy-free and the perfect warming fall or winter main dish.
+This Paleo pork tenderloin recipe is the answer to your cold nights.
+It's Whole30, gluten-free, and dairy-free and the perfect warming fall or winter main dish.
 Plus, there's a video tutorial!

 There are a few ways you can approach a chilly fall (or winter's) evening.
 These can range from wrapping yourself up in a snuggly warm blanket, sitting by a fire, consuming a warming beverage, complaining that you wish it was summer, escaping to a tropical paradise, or making a comforting meal that just makes you so warm and fuzzy inside that you don't care what it is outside.

 This Paleo pork tenderloin definitely fulfills that last one, but feel free to pick and choose a few of those options.
 Like eating this dish the night before you get on an airplane to drink mai tais on a beach somewhere. 🙂

 The Process – It's EASY!